haixuanTao/haixuantao.github.io/src/pandas-rust/011-filtering.md

 To do filtering in Rust, we can refer to the docs for vector in Rust [https://doc.rust-lang.org/std/vec/struct.Vec.html](https://doc.rust-lang.org/std/vec/struct.Vec.html)

 There is a large umbrella of methods for Vector filtering, with many nightly features that are going to be great for data manipulation when they ship.
-For this use case, I used the `retain` method has it was fitted my need perfectly:
+For this use case, I used the `retain` method as it fitted my need perfectly:

 ```rust,noplaypen
     records.retain(|x| &x.country_txt.unwrap() == "United States");